WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod01/0101-Plan an IPv4 addressing scheme.md

 ### Task 1: Troubleshoot IPv4 connectivity between LON-CL1 and the Toronto server

-Use your knowledge of IPv4 to troubleshoot and repair the connectivity problem between the London network and the Toronto network.
+Use your knowledge of IPv4 to troubleshoot and repair the connectivity problem between the London and Toronto networks.
 Consider using any of the Windows PowerShell tools discussed in this module.
-The solution to the problem is provided as follows.
+To solve the issue:

 1. On **LON‑CL1**, select **Start**, enter **PowerShell**, and then select **Windows PowerShell**.

-2. At the Windows PowerShell command prompt, enter the following command, and then press Enter:
+2. At the Windows PowerShell command prompt, enter the following command, and then select Enter:

    ```
    Test-NetConnection LON-DC1